christophe-riolo/buddhist-well-being-pyqt5/README.md

 # Buddhist Well-Being

+*Buddhist Well-Being* is a happiness and well-being application inspired by Buddhist ethics

+It's a cross platform desktop application and is in an early development/prototype stage

 ## Description

 This software project is inspired by a buddhist sutra about "achiveing true happiness", but anyone can benefit from these principles: